 - Other changes in behavior or mood

-People who take SSRIs like escitalopram may experience withdrawal symptoms if they stop taking the medication suddenly.
-This is because the brain begins to rely on the presence of the prescription drug to regulate its chemistry, which can lead to dependence.
-People who wish to stop taking escitalopram should consult their doctor first, to develop a taper that will successfully detox the body from the substance.
+People who take SSRIs like escitalopram may experience withdrawal symptoms if they stop taking the medication suddenly.4 People who wish to stop taking escitalopram should consult their doctor first, to develop a taper that will successfully detox the body from the substance.

 An overdose on any drug or medication is very serious, so it is important to call 911 to get the person emergency medical help as soon as possible.